 Make sure you choose the right bulb

-Another crucial thing to remember before using pond lights is making sure that you’ll be using a reliable bulbs.
+Another crucial thing to remember before using garden pond lights is making sure that you’ll be using a reliable pond light bulbs.
 Our pond lights come with a choice of low-voltage or LED bulb.
 Typically, a low-voltage bulb will last for a few months, while an LED bulb will last much longer.
 Although LED pond lights are slightly more expensive, they will be much brighter and give a more radiant glow to your pond.

 The deeper the pond, the stronger the wattage